perfectloser/theme-perfectloser/README.md

-# Chris Morrell's Fish Theme
+# PerfectLoser's Theme

-This is a theme I designed for myself but have given to a few friends and decided to publish for others' enjoyment.
+This is a custom version of the CMorrell's fish theme.
+I wanted to add Ruby Version and have the prompt on a second line.

 ![Chris Morrell's Fish Theme](https://cloud.githubusercontent.com/assets/21592/4770904/8a58e026-5b89-11e4-927c-42a387b41df0.gif)